 On June 7, 2018 Martha Lenderman, M.S.W., conducted two (2) training sessions addressing Baker Act and related statutes: Who is protected, the Designated Monroe County Baker Act Receiving Facilities, voluntary admissions, express & informed consent, involuntary examination, law enforcement initiation, transportation & other law enforcement requirements, rights of persons with mental illnesses and Marchman Act & the Florida Substance Abuse Impairment Act.
-The first training was open to the general public with a specific emphasis on inviting professionals who work in Law Enforcement, Behavioral Health Clinicians, Community Agencies and Court Personnel.
+The first training was open to the general public with a specific emphasis on inviting professionals who work in Law Enforcement, Behavioral Health Clinicians, Community Agencies, and Court Personnel.
 The second training was conducted specifically for persons enrolled in the Law Enforcement Academy and was held at the Florida Keys Community College.
 Informational Flyer

 CJMHSA Planning Council Technical Assistance Workshop

-On July 20-21, 2017, Mark Engelhardt, MS, MSW, ACSW (Brief Bio & Housing First Implementation), University of South Florida Faculty and Director of the CJMHSA Technical Center (University of South Florida), presented on two national evidenced-based practices (EBP) for persons with serious mental illness and co-occurring disorders involved in the criminal justice system, namely; SAMHSA's Permanent Supportive Housing EBP Tool Kit and Housing First (Pathways to Housing Fidelity Model).
-Mr. Engelhardt discussed international research, principles, model development, financing options, implementation science and "fidelity" to the models.
+On July 20-21, 2017, Mark Engelhardt, MS, MSW, ACSW (Brief Bio & Housing First Implementation), University of South Florida Faculty and Director of the CJMHSA Technical Center (University of South Florida), presented two national evidence-based practices (EBP) for persons with serious mental illness and co-occurring disorders involved in the criminal justice system, namely; SAMHSA’s Permanent Supportive Housing EBP Tool Kit and Housing First (Pathways to Housing Fidelity Model).
+Mr. Engelhardt discussed international research, principles, model development, financing options, implementation science, and "fidelity" to the models.

 Workshop PowerPoint Presentations

-- PATH*: Evidenced Based Permanent Supportive Housing (Projects to Assist Persons Transition from Homelessness)
+- PATH: Evidenced-Based Permanent Supportive Housing (Projects to Assist Persons Transition from Homelessness)